programminghistorian/ph-submissions/lessons/gravity-model.md

   + (-0.014 * 4.44)			#wage trajectory calculation
   )$$

-Then, let's start to calculate values to get to the estimate.
-Remembering mathematical order of operations, we multiply values before we add.
-So we can start by calculating each variable (you can use a scientific calculator for this):
+Then, start to calculate values to get to the estimate.
+Remembering mathematical order of operations, multiply values before adding.
+So start by calculating each variable (you can use a scientific calculator for this):

 $$estimated vagrants =